-In honour of Father’s Day coming up this weekend, we salute some of the city’s most fabulous fathers and the kids who were inspired to follow in their footsteps.
+In honour of Father’s Day, we salute some of Toronto’s most famous fathers and the kids who were inspired to follow in their footsteps.

 NBA RUNS IN THE DNA